asaurasieu/SSL_CyberSecurity/README.md

 Data/
   ├─ Attacks_metadata.json       ← already on GitHub
   ├─ CAN_MIRGU_Attack_Logs/
-  │   ├─ Masquerade_attacks/      ← optional (not used by the notebooks)
-  │   ├─ Real_attacks/            ← 8 logs from Drive + Brake_warning already on GitHub
+  │   └─ Real_attacks/            ← 9 attack logs already on GitHub
-  │   └─ Suspension_attacks/      ← optional (not used by the notebooks)
-  ├─ CAN_MIRGU_Benign_Logs/      ← unzip benign .log files here
-  │   └─ Benign/Day_1 … Day_6/
+  ├─ CAN_MIRGU_Benign_Logs/      ← unzip benign .log files from Drive here │   └─ Benign/Day_1 … Day_6/
-  ├─ Attack_Windows/             ← unzip attack .pt files here
+  ├─ Attack_Windows/             ← unzip attack .pt files from Dropbox here └─ Benign_Windows/
-  └─ Benign_Windows/
-      ├─ BenignDay3/             ← unzip day-3 .pt files here
+      ├─ BenignDay3/             ← unzip day-3 .pt files from Dropbox here
       ├─ BenignDay5/
       └─ BenignDay6/
 ```

-> **Most original logs are NOT in Dropbox or GitHub.** They come from the
-> CAN-MIRGU Google Drive.
-The exception is `Brake_warning_attack.log`, which
+> After cloning, **do not download the attack logs from the original Drive.**
+> They are already in this repository.
+You still need the **benign `.log`
-> is on GitHub (see the caution above).
-Only the windows and embeddings I
+> files** from the CAN-MIRGU Google Drive, and the windows and embeddings
-> generated are in Dropbox.
+> from Dropbox.

 ### The final model vs. the comparison encoders